RicardoPRamalho/montyhall/README.md

 ### Assignment Statement:

-The assignment is to write a program that finds the best odds off getting a prize on getting a new box or keeping the one you've received.
-The show rules are:
+The assignment is to write a program that finds the best odds of getting a prize on getting a new box or keeping the one you've received.
+The show rules are

 a) The player picks one box